girirajvyas/gof-design-patterns/README.md

 ## Drawbacks

 - Complex pattern
-- premature optimization of code
+- Premature optimization of code
-- must understand factory
+- Must understand factory
 - Not a graphical pattern

 ## Contrast to other patterns